 - DO NOT SIGN any documents presented to you by your husband!
 You should never sign anything until it has been reviewed and approved by professional counsel.
 Doing so may restrict your rights and your options for the future.

 Once your controlling husband learns of your plans to leave him, things could quickly turn into an ugly fight.
 Knowing what more you could do to prepare and protect yourself could be important for your future.
 To secure your resources and your options, a legal professional could be invaluable, and there’s no need for you to go through all this alone.
-At the San Francisco family law firm of Paul H. Nathan, we’ll work to help you file and finalize your divorce.
+At the Marin County family law firm of Paul H. Nathan, we’ll work to help you file and finalize your divorce.
 Contact us today to schedule a free consultation.